 A negative result indicates that SARS-CoV-2 RNA was not present in the specimen above the limit of detection.
 However, a negative result does not exclude the possibility of COVID-19 and should not be used as the sole basis for treatment or patient management.
 The possibility of a false-negative result should be considered if the patient’s recent exposures or clinical presentation suggests that COVID-19 is likely.
 Retesting may be advisable in symptomatic individuals with an intermediate or high clinical suspicion of COVID-19, and should be considered based on clinical judgment in combination with the recommendation of public health authorities.

 Overall test sensitivity may be reduced if optimal sample collection is not followed.
 Early data suggest that some specimens, including nasal swab specimens, may lead to reduced test sensitivity as compared with saliva and NP swab specimens.

 In some situations, it may be advisable to obtain a lower respiratory tract specimen for diagnostic testing because these specimens are thought to carry a higher viral load than upper respiratory tract specimens.
 Due to the high specificity of NAAT, a positive result based on an upper respiratory tract specimen is generally adequate to establish a COVID-19 diagnosis.
 For this reason, the IDSA panel suggests initially obtaining an upper respiratory tract sample rather than a lower respiratory sample when testing hospitalized patients with suspected COVID-19 lower respiratory tract infections.
 However, if the initial upper respiratory sample result is negative and the suspicion for disease remains high, the panel suggests collecting a lower respiratory tract sample rather than collecting another upper respiratory sample.

 In intubated and mechanically ventilated patients with unknown COVID-19 status, the National Institutes of Health (NIH) recommends carefully collecting a lower respiratory tract specimen for diagnostic testing.

-In the early stage of infection (within the first 5 days symptoms are experienced), antigen testing can be used to detect SARS-CoV-2 infection when NAAT is not available.
+In the early stage of infection (within the first 7 days symptoms are experienced), antigen testing can be used to detect SARS-CoV-2 infection when NAAT is not available.
 This testing can also be used to screen individuals with known exposure to confirmed COVID-19 cases and individuals in high-risk congregate settings.